Office 365 Migration FAQ

 Office 365 mitigates against the risk of unauthorized physical access with extensive physical protections in their datacenters and operational procedures.

 How long is this outsourcing contract for?
 What happens to our data once the contract has expired?

-The contract is for 3 years and there is no commitment from UMB about keeping the data in the cloud.
-At the end of the contract, UMB would either need to renew the contract, or migrate the data off of the Microsoft Cloud hosted services.
+The contract is for 3 years and there is no commitment from UMass Boston about keeping the data in the cloud.
+At the end of the contract, UMass Boston would either need to renew the contract, or migrate the data off of the Microsoft Cloud hosted services.
 If data is left on the system after expiration, then it will be purged from the Microsoft servers.